 Nutritional labeling is mandatory when there is a nutritional claim and/or health claim made either on the label, or in some sort of presentation or advertisement of a foodstuff.
 Food supplements are outside of the scope of this requirement.
 This requirement is valid also for foods for special dietary purposes without prejudice to their vertical legislation.
 Nutritional labeling includes energy value, fats, carbohydrates, proteins (where required), fiber, and salt/sodium, vitamins and minerals.
-Nutritional claims and their requirements are given in detail in the Regulation.
-Some examples for the nutritional claims allowed in the Regulation on Labeling are as follows:
+Reference Daily Intake Values for energy and nutrients are given below.
+For vitamins and minerals to be displayed on a label, the amount of vitamin/mineral that should be met is 15 percent of the reference intake values in 100 g or 100 ml foodstuff, other than beverages.
+For beverages, this amount should be 7.5 percent in 100 ml of product in question.